jerlendds/studium/README.md

 **coming soon...**

 Efficiently collect, store, and learn from information on websites.
-Eventually I want to integrate with other note taking applications (Notion, RemNote, etc) but for now the core feature is being able to cite and store whatever text you highlight on a webpage.
+The plan is to eventually integrate with other note taking applications (Notion, RemNote, etc) but for now the core feature is being able to cite and store whatever text you highlight on a webpage.
 When you store it you have an option to add additional notes, create flashcards from what you have, and or set review reminders

 ### Built With